docnetwork/api/v2/chapters/users.md

 - `phone` The user's phone number
 - `location` The user's mailing address

-> Note: Fields may only be edited on user creation.
+> Fields may only be edited on user creation.
 If phone or location data are not included, the user will be required to enter this information when they access their account.

 ## ROUTES
 ```